Romania government feels heat after record demos

 "I reproach myself for not having understood that this is a much better organised plan than a simple spontaneous movement."

-The government decree, which had been scheduled to enter into force on February 10, was to make abuse of power a crime only punishable by jail if the sums involved exceeded 200,000 lei (44,000 euros, $47,500).
+The government decree, which would have made abuse of power a crime only punishable by jail if the sums involved exceeded 200,000 lei (44,000 euros, $47,500), was scrapped on Sunday.

 One Monopoly-inspired placard on Sunday read: "Do not collect 200,000.
 Go straight to jail."

-The government still also aims, via a separate decree to be reviewed by parliament, to free some 2,500 people from prison serving sentences of less than five years.
+The government still also aims, via a separate decree to be reviewed by parliament, to free some 2,500 people serving prison sentences of less than five years.

 But critics see the moves as a brazenly transparent attempt to let off the many officials and lawmakers who have been ensnared in a major anti-corruption drive in recent years.